2022 Major League Football season: Season structure

-This season was considered a "demonstration season" of the self proclaimed "developmental showcase league", and it consist only four teams: Alabama Airborne, Arkansas Attack, Ohio Force and Virginia Armada.
+This season was considered a "demonstration season" of the self proclaimed "developmental showcase league,” and it was to consist of only four teams: Alabama Airborne, Arkansas Attack, Ohio Force and Virginia Armada.
 The MLFB held its training camps in Ladd–Peebles Stadium in Mobile, Alabama, while the championship game was supposed to be at the Tom Benson Hall of Fame Stadium at Pro football hall of fame village at Canton, Ohio.

 Preseason

 The MLFB held its training camp for all four teams with over 270 players in one central location - Ladd–Peebles Stadium in Mobile, Alabama, starting on July 17, 2022.
-On July 24, the league held the "MLFB Jamboree", a scrimmage style open practice, featuring all four teams that was streamed live through the league YouTube channel.
+On July 24, the league held the "MLFB Jamboree", a scrimmage style open practice, featuring all four teams that was streamed live through the league's YouTube channel.

-On July 28, 2022, players from the Alabama Airborne and two other teams were abruptly evicted from the hotels where they were being housed over unpaid bills (rumor to be around $80,000) and reports from coaches that the league had "shut down" prior to the start of the season.
+On July 28, 2022, players from the Alabama Airborne and two other teams were abruptly evicted from the hotels where they were being housed over unpaid bills (rumored to be around $80,000) and reports from coaches that the league had "shut down" prior to the start of the season.
 MLFB acknowledged that a "funding delay" had forced the suspension of the 2022 season.
-On August 2 it was reported that MLFB employees’ paychecks were "reversed", while the league official website was shutdown as a result of unpaid bills.
+On August 2 it was reported that MLFB employees’ paychecks were "reversed,” while the league official website was shut down as a result of unpaid bills.